JeromeVigne/InfraAsCode-introduction/02_Tool-set_to_develop_and_test_ARM/README.md

 > **Make the response user friendly:** The default response format is json, you can "pipe" it to a table with `az account list --out table` or **change your default settings** (I recommend that) using: `az configure`.
 Only change the output format to table, the rest stays the same.

-Set the subscription we will work with today with:
+Set the subscription we will work with today to:

 `az account set -s <SUBSCRIPTION NAME OR SUBSCRIPTION ID>`